 A summary of mind-body connection research points to the following findings:

-Negative emotions and stress, which are mental activities, lower immune systems, and people with these pervasive mental activities have more incident of colds, flu, and other infections.
+Negative emotions and stress, which are mental activities, lower immune systems, and people with these pervasive mental activities, have more incidents of colds, flu, and other infections.

 Evidence of Injury Recovery